These southern collard greens are braised low and slow in broth with tons of spices, liquid smoke and brown sugar!

 Next, give your greens a rough chop by rolling bunches of leaves and cutting with a sharp knife.
 You will need to do this in batches.
 Now your greens are ready to cook!

 Cooking Vegetarian Southern Collard Greens

-Next, add greens to pot in three batches, stirring after each addition to wilt greens.
-Once all greens have been added to pot, pour in one quart or 4 cups of vegetable stock.
+Next, add greens to the pot in three batches, stirring after each addition to wilt greens.
+Once all greens have been added to the pot, pour in one quart or 4 cups of vegetable stock.
 Stir to incorporate all ingredients and allow greens to come to a boil.

-Once greens come to a boil, reduce heat to medium and add salt, black pepper, garlic powder, paprika, crushed red pepper, ground mustard, brown sugar, liquid smoke, balsamic vinegar and apple cider vinegar.
+Once greens come to a boil, reduce heat to medium and add salt, black pepper, garlic powder, paprika, crushed red pepper, ground mustard, brown sugar, liquid smoke, balsamic vinegar, and apple cider vinegar.
 Stir to incorporate all ingredients.
 Cover pot and allow greens to simmer for 30-45 minutes, stirring occasionally.

 Check consistency and flavor of greens after about 30-45 minutes of cooking.
 Add more seasoning to taste at this point.
-Cover pot and allow greens to simmer for another 30-45 minutes, depending on desired level of tenderness.
+Cover pot and allow greens to simmer for another 30-45 minutes, depending on the desired level of tenderness.

 Once greens are done, transfer them to a serving bowl with some of the cooking liquid - better known as Pot Liquor or Pot Likker - and finish off with a little bit of hot sauce on top!

 Let's Talk About Pot Liquor